Istanbul Food Guide

 Find it on Google Maps

 Now you know where to go the next time the lahmacun craving hits, on either side of the water.
+One lahmacun rarely ends a meal, so leave room for künefe after, or take the braver detour to kokoreç while you are in the Kadıköy market anyway.
 To plan the rest of your meals, start with our guide to the best food in Istanbul and work through the classics of traditional Turkish food.
 And if you would rather eat your way through Kadıköy with a local leading, our Istanbul street food tour covers the neighborhood in three evening hours, in a group capped at 10 guests.

 Keep reading